 The land was then treeless and barren except for some rushes, and was considered to be ‘genuine links country’ with undulating ground, where the bunkers were natural and the construction of ditches and mounds was unnecessary.
 The course was always intended to be a ‘links rather than a man-made golf course’, and was designed by Vic East, the professional at the Royal Melbourne Golf Club.
 Work began on it in May 1920 by S F Mann and by the end of November the whole links was planted with grass, cleared of rabbits, and an extensive tree planting scheme had been initiated.
 By November 1921 nine holes were playable and by Easter 1922 eighteen holes were open for play.
 In 1929 the first six holes of the course were relocated to land to the south-east (which was purchased in 1960), facilitating the development of the current 9 hole Par-3 course to the north-west of the Clubhouse.
 It was designed by Member C L Winser, winner of the Australian Open Amateur Championship in the 1920s.

-In 1926 Dr Alexander Mackenzie, considered to be the world’s foremost golf course designer, visited the course, was consulted on the course design, and appears to have reinforced the design ideology of a links course at Barwon Heads.
+In 1926 Dr Alister MacKenzie, considered to be the world’s foremost golf course designer, visited the course, was consulted on the course design, and appears to have reinforced the design ideology of a links course at Barwon Heads.

 G C Adams, History of the Barwon Heads Golf Club, 1973.

 Weston Bate, Heads you win: A History of the Barwon Heads Golf Club, Barwon Heads, 2007.